Banking basics

 Why was IBAN created?

-The IBAN number was created to simplify and standardize international banking transactions.
-Before IBAN transfers from one country to another required different account number formats.
+The IBAN was created to simplify and standardize international banking transactions.
+Before the public started using IBAN globally, transfers from one country to another required different account number formats.
 It often led to errors, delays, and increased costs.

-Globalization and the proliferation of companies and individuals trading across borders have created the need for a single system.
-The International Organisation for Standardisation (ISO) developed the IBAN system, which has become the globally accepted format for identifying bank accounts.
+Now we live in a global world.
+Therefore, the increase in cross-border trade between businesses and individuals has created the need for a single system.
+The International Organisation for Standardisation (ISO) has developed the IBAN system, which has become the universally accepted format for identifying bank accounts.

 The purpose of an IBAN

-- Reduce the risk of funds being transferred to the wrong account
+- Mitigate the risk of transferring funds to incorrect accounts.

 How an International Bank Account Number (IBAN) works?

-When initiating an international transaction, the unique IBAN is validated in the payment system used by the bank.
-The system checks the accuracy of the numbers and letters against its database.
-The system also ensures the validity of both the sender’s and the beneficiary’s accounts.
+When initiating an international transaction, the bank’s payment system confirms the unique IBAN.
+The system cross-verifies the numbers and letters against its comprehensive database, thereby guaranteeing the authenticity and validity of both the sender’s and recipient’s accounts.

-Sophisticated algorithms allow to process and authenticate the account information.
-Once the information is validated, payment is made accordingly.
+Once it validates the information, the payment takes place.
 This comprehensive verification process ensures secure transaction processing.

 Who uses International Bank Account Numbers (IBAN)?